-The Organization's financial instruments consist of cash and; accounts payable and accrued liabilities.
-The fair value of these financial instruments approximates their carrying values due to their short-term maturity.
+The Organization's financial instruments consist of cash, investment, accounts receivable and; accounts payable and accrued liabilities.
+Except for the investment, The fair value of these financial instruments approximates their carrying values due to their short-term maturity.
+The investment earns at 4.0% interest per annum.